MarcoSzawlowski/MarcoPygame/README.md

 -build it into an executable file

+#CONTROLS
+*all controls will probably be changed just placeholders +wasd movement
++q/e hurt/heal
++f debug mode for collision

 #NOTES
-So far I've tried to set things up so that the basic features can easily be built into bigger features
+I've tried to set things up so that the basic features can easily be built into bigger features